-The New Zealand Curriculum (Te Mataiaho) is a wonderful enriching curriculum which covers english, maths, science, arts, learning languages, health & pe, social science and technology.
-The Ministry of Education ask schools to report on reading, writing and mathematics, however it is important to note that we aim to cover all areas of the curriculum each year.
-To support your child the following ideas may help.
+The New Zealand Curriculum is a wonderful, enriching curriculum which covers English, Maths, Science, Arts, Learning Languages, Health & PE, Social Sciences and Technology.
+The Ministry of Education asks schools to report on reading, writing and mathematics; however, it is important to note that we aim to cover all areas of the curriculum each year.
+To support your child, the following ideas may help.

 Reading

-As a school we encourage whanau to check out the classroom site which covers the learning that your child is doing in class.
-Senior students (phase 2 and 3) which is year 4 to 8 have classroom sites which cover all curriculum areas and you are able to see what they are doing in class.
+As a school, we encourage whanau to check out the classroom site, which covers the learning that your child is doing in class.
+Senior students (phase 2 and 3), which are years 4 to 8, have classroom sites that cover all curriculum areas, and you are able to see what they are doing in class.

-We ask that your child does their reading each day.
-This can be a book provided by the teacher (phase 1) which is year 1-3 students.
-There are books which can be accessed via a password with the LLLL site.
+We ask that your child do their reading each day.
+This can be a book provided by the teacher (phase 1), which is for years 1-3.
+There are books that can be accessed via a password with the LLLL site.
 Books have been allocated to each child.

-As your child moves through the school they will be accessing a wider range of text types.
-It has been scientifically researched that novels are important to build on comprehension, fluency, understanding of the deeper meaning of text and author's purpose for phase 2 and 3 learners (year 4 to 8).
+As your child moves through the school, they will be accessing a wider range of text types.
+It has been scientifically researched that novels are important to build comprehension, fluency, understanding of the deeper meaning of text and the author's purpose for phase 2 and 3 learners (year 4 to 8).

 Writing

-Writing support can be creating any piece of text that you have either read or have seen.
-Building on a range of deeper vocabulary, using a range of punctuation and being able to write fluently is an important part of learning.
+support can be created from any piece of text that you have either read or seen.
+Building on a range of deeper vocabulary, using a range of punctuation and being able to write fluently an important parts of learning.

 Card games